SpiritSeal/STEM-Workshop-Lesson-Plans/High School/HS Day 1- Computer Science and Internet Safety/hsd1_lessonPlan.md

-# High School Day 1: Computer Science and Safety
+# High School Day 1: Computer Science and Internet Safety

 ## *Goal: Foster interest in participants to explore topics in the field of Computer Science.*